Light rail construction standards

 City Transformation projects

-Transport for NSW's Environmental Impact Statement for the Sydney CBD and South-East Light Rail Project is now on public exhibition until 16 December 2013.
-We encourage you to make a formal submission to the Department of Environmental Planning and Infrastructure.
+Transport for NSW's Environmental Impact Statement for the Sydney CBD and South-East Light Rail Project was on public exhibition until 16 December 2013 and the public was invited to make submissions.
+Submissions closed on 31 December 2013.
+The City's response to the EIS is available for download below.

 The NSW Government has determined light rail is a viable transport option for Sydney.
 In reaching its decision, the NSW Government reviewed the growing pressures on Sydney including population growth, the impacts of congestion on the City’s economy and liveability, as well as improvements needed in the local area’s public transport network.
 You may notice some investigative works taking place around the proposed light rail route, such as surveying and paint marking activities.